aniruddhbalram97/YOLOv5-implementation-for-People-Tracking/readme.md

 30Error: Process completed with exit code 2.
 ```

-- Two team members cannot build the program.
-Might have to do something with incorrect installation
-- Additional cpplint errors are mentioned in Results/cpplint.txt

-## **Notes**
+### Notes

-- Doxyfile is found in Code/doc_directory/Doxyfile
+Doxyfile is found in Code/doc_directory/Doxyfile

-- Tasks IB: 1.108 and IB: 1.104 may be implemented incorrectly due to build methods
+Tasks IB: 1.108, IB: 1.104 and IB.
+2. 210  may be implemented incorectly due to build methods

 ## **Overview and purpose:**
 This program allows an image to be fed into the program, creating bounding boxes around every detected human.
 The goal is to use this program and make a human tracker out of it, with the input being a video feed.